AusClimateService/TIGGE/README.md

 python TIGGE_data_retrieval.py 2007-01 gh --start_day 5
 ```

 Due to ECMWF's restrictions, you are only allowed to submit one request at a time per account.
-If multiple requests are submitted, they will enter a queue.
+If multiple requests are submitted they will enter a queue.
 You can view your active and queued requests [here](https://apps.ecmwf.int/webmars/joblist/).

-The script first retrieves the single control forecast before then proceeding to retrieve a file with all 50 ensembles members for the perturbed forecasts.
-For this reason, you will find that every second download will take significantly longer, and thus will sit at the "Request is active" output for 10+ minutes.
+The script is designed to send off a request one day at a time, iterating through a loop until it reaches the desired time span.
+It first fetches the single control forecast, then the perturbed forecast file with all 50 ensemble members.
+For this reason, you will find that every second download will take significantly longer, and thus will sit at "Request is active" for a while.

 ## Storage